AnalyticsAutomated/analytics_automated/README.md

 # automated_analytics

+Current state: Embryonic

-Middleware layer for exposing analytics and distributed computing jobs as web services
+Middleware layer for exposing analytics and distributed computing jobs as web services.

+Essentially users can send data as a REST call to a pre-configured analysis or prediction job and after some asynchronous processing they can come back and get the results.

+# Requirements

+You will need

+* python3
+* postgres
+* rabbitmq
+* django
+* celery

 ## Setup of automated analytics

+Notes for our group members who may be less than familiar with setting up python development environments.

 ###Setup for a Mac which you control: